Wednesday 9 November 2022

 Despite all this, 50s husbands expected to come home to a fancy dinner every evening, served by candlelight and to be eaten with silver cutlery.
 The pre-war life enabled by servants was supposed to continue.

-In the 60s, we delightedly tried out TV dinners (once), and bought Lyons cakes (delicious).
+In the 60s, we tried out TV dinners (once), and bought Lyons cakes (delicious).
 We experimented with spaghetti, Instant Whip, Nesquik, yoghurt, peanut butter and Dairylea cheese triangles.
 Food became “fun”.
 The house was remodelled and redecorated.
 “Nightstor” heaters were installed to “take the chill off” – we weren’t allowed to turn them up.
 We acquired a huge freezer and my mother cooked a lot of pies to be defrosted later.
 And of course freezing transformed shopping – though I can’t recommend the French beans.
 The legs of mutton disappeared and were not missed.

 We were better-off now and we all relaxed a bit.
 The youngest went to school, Patty got married and only Mrs Thayer remained.
-(When my mother met her again years later she hugged her and addressed her as “Joyce”, later commenting how times had changed.)
+(When my mother met her again years later she hugged her and addressed her as “Joyce”, commenting how times had changed.)

 These days, we wouldn't dream of cooking anything that took three hours to prepare.
 And standards have slipped a bit – who cares about a bit of dust?
 Anyway, we've got rid of all those dust-gathering knick-knacks.
 Why make work for yourself?